10 Types of Cancer That Are on the Rise

 However, this sudden surge might not be due to an overwhelming increase of actual cases, but instead, linked to advancements in detecting the disease.
-"We are facing an epidemic of diagnosis in thyroid cancer," Dr. Juan Brito, M.B.B.S., an assistant professor of medicine at Mayo Clinic and the study's lead author, said in a statement.
+"We are facing an epidemic of diagnosis in thyroid cancer," Juan Brito, MBBS, an assistant professor of medicine at Mayo Clinic and the study's lead author, said in a statement.
 "Now that we know where all these new cases are coming from, we can design strategies to identify patients with thyroid cancer who can benefit from our treatment."

 Lower Stomach Cancer

-The Journal of the National Cancer Institute reports an increase in lower stomach cancer for younger adults in the U.S. According to their research, while Americans over the age of 50 experienced a decrease in incidence of lower stomach cancer rates by 2.6 percent, those under 50 experienced an increased rate of 1.3 percent.
+A 2018 study in the Journal of the National Cancer Institute reports an increase in lower stomach cancer for younger adults in the U.S. According to their research, while Americans over the age of 50 experienced a decrease in incidence of lower stomach cancer rates by 2.6 percent, those under 50 experienced an increased rate of 1.3 percent.
 The rise is most evident among white women.
 One possible cause?
 Antibiotics.

 Another cancer disproportionately rising among younger adults at an alarming rate is colon cancer.
-The ACS estimates that a total of 101,420 colon cancer cases will be diagnosed in 2019.
+The ACS estimates that a total of 104,610 colon cancer cases will be diagnosed in 2020.
 And while Americans over 55 experienced a near 4 percent decrease in incidence rates between 2006 and 2015, rates for younger Americans increased by nearly 2 percent.
 The recommended starting age for regular screenings was even lowered from 50 to 45 due to rates of colon cancer increasing in younger populations.

-"This rise in incidence among younger generations is likely to be driven in part by the changing prevalence of risk factors, such as obesity and poor diet," Dr. Marzieh Araghi, PhD, of the International Agency for Research on Cancer said in a statement.
+"This rise in incidence among younger generations is likely to be driven in part by the changing prevalence of risk factors, such as obesity and poor diet," Marzieh Araghi, PhD, of the International Agency for Research on Cancer said in a statement.
 "National programs to promote healthy diets and physical activity might be the most efficient approach to ensure population-level changes."

 "We hope that findings like ours will motivate inactive people to engage in some form of physical activity," lead author Kirsten Moysich, professor of oncology at Roswell Park, said in a statement.
-"You don't have to run marathons to reduce your cancer risk, but you have to do something—even small adjustments like taking the stairs instead of the elevator, walking around the block a couple of times on your lunch hour or parking the car far away from the store when you go to the supermarket."
+"You don't have to run marathons to reduce your cancer risk, but you have to do something—even small adjustments like taking the stairs instead of the elevator, walking around the block a couple of times on your lunch hour, or parking the car far away from the store when you go to the supermarket."